jingnanshi/Spring-2016-E4-Tribometer-Group-Code/README.md

 # Description

 Python_UI folder includes the code for the Python GUI.
-Integrated include the embeded code for the Arduino.
+Integrated folder includes the embeded code for the Arduino.